 While the ancient process was based more on economic conditions, and the modern one is more about ideas, there are many parallels.
 What drove both these processes in the background was a perceived fall in status, perceived relative gains and loses, as well as similar structural elements.

 Both these processes led to increased polarization in society, with the likelihood of compromise drifting further and further away.
 These situations also have parallels in how certain individuals are using them to gain power for themselves.
 Populism was on the rise then, and it is on the rise now.

 The reason why these processes can wreak havoc on the political institutions of the countries of the northern hemisphere (like the US, but also the EU), is that the institutions of the Roman Republic have striking similarities to our modern institutions.
 Whether this was by design (as in the US) or by heritage and evolution (mostly in other countries), the way the state is set up today is close to the way it was set up in the Roman Republic.

 Basically, here we are mapping the old Roman institutions to the modern political institutions.
 The people, the Senate, the executive, the division of powers, all these have parallels in both systems.
 This means that the processes are quite likely to have similar effects in both cases.

 With the last statement, we are already moving to the Application Step.
 With this step, we are applying the mappings to learn something about the system we want to study.
-And the system we want to study in this case, is the current political situation. 🙂
+And the system we want to study in this case is the current political situation.

 However, to be able to apply the mappings correctly, we also need to keep in mind the main differences between the two situations we are studying.
-These differences will determine what things from the analogy are relevant and which aren’t.
+These differences will determine which things from the analogy are relevant and which aren’t.